hermandr/transformative-ai-tidyverse/context/paper/w34243-DO-MARKETS-BELIEVE-IN-TRANSFORMATIVE-AI_MinerU__20251024142544.md

 Exchange Rates Given our findings on bond yields, one might wonder whether AI model releases are leading to international capital flows.
 To provide some evidence on this point, in Appendix A we plot the event study for a broad trade-weighted US dollar exchange rate index around our model release dates (Board of Governors of the Federal Reserve System, US, 2025d).
 We find that AI model releases are associated with a statistically significant depreciation of the dollar, which starts a few days before the model release and persists through 15 days after.
 These declines are more gradual than the bond yield changes we find above, but appear consistent with e.g. a depreciation of the dollar following a drop in interest rates.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-10-24/200df4f6-5e44-4374-8f30-e3288b220f8f/cb01582af61ee8a3d87186459a9fb2dbfc233e2d2902759c4fa46f6f3ac5fe8d.jpg)\
 Figure 5: Median change in option-adjusted spreads (relative to fifteen days before event) for corporate bond indices.
 Median taken across AI release events in the 2023 and 2024 calendar years.
-Placebo distribution recomutes statistics on dates drawn uniformly at random from sample period.
+Placebo distribution recomputes statistics on dates drawn uniformly at random from sample period.

 # 4.1 Robustness Checks